Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 If you’re looking for an adaptable and flexible service for multiple websites and applications, Site24x7 is a great option.

-#5 – Monitis – Best Website Monitoring Service For Custom Monitoring Plans
+#5 – Monitis Review – The for Custom Monitoring Plans

 If you believe that you should only pay for what you use, Monitis is the website monitoring service for you.
 Some of Monitis’s clients include SIEMENS and the University of Cambridge.